 id=”article-body” class=”row” section=”article-body” data-component=”trackCWV”>

-What executives pronounce and companies are doing
+What executives state and companies are doing

-Apple: The iPhone maker aforementioned it supports “employees’ rights to make their own decisions regarding their reproductive health.”
+Apple: The iPhone Maker aforementioned it supports “employees’ rights to make their own decisions regarding their reproductive health.”

 “Equity is extraordinarily important to us as a company, and we share concerns about the impact this ruling will have on people’s health, lives and careers.
 We will keep working to make information on reproductive health care accessible across our products and continue our work to protect user privacy.”